12 Cute Nail Art Ideas For All Kinds Of New Year's Eve Plans

 Velvet Nails

-Gold glitter and multicolored gemstones sound like the makings of a pretty dramatic nail look.
-Samantha’s choice to concentrate all that color and texture on the tips means this New Year’s Eve manicure feels fun yet wearable.
+Gold glitter and multicoloured gemstones sound like the makings of a pretty dramatic nail look.
+Samantha’s choice to concentrate all that colour and texture on the tips means this New Year’s Eve manicure feels fun yet wearable.

 AdvertisementADVERTISEMENT